 If your dentist tells you that you can’t be seen until tomorrow or for several days or weeks, hang up the phone and call Rite Now Dental at 386-337-7070, or click on the About Appointments tab on this website.

 When you have a toothache or for any dental emergency, YOU WANT TREATMENT RITE NOW!
 At Rite Now Dental you can usually be seen within 2 hours of booking online.
 That means anytime, whether it be holidays, weekends, 2 or 3 o’clock in the morning, or Christmas day.
 No need to wait for a call back.
 Your appointment is CONFIRMED and we will open the office outside of our regular office hours just for you!
-We guarantee you will be seen at the time you book or you will be given a prompt refund of your online booking fee.
+We guarantee you will be seen at the time you booked or you will be given a prompt refund of your online booking fee.
 Due to prep time involved in opening and staffing the office after-hours on short notice, once an after-hours appointment is made, it cannot be cancelled or rescheduled.
 If an appointment time doesn’t show as available it means that appointment time has already been taken or has been blocked out.

-When you arrive after hours, it may appear to you that the office is closed.
-It is best to arrivef no more than 15 minutes early for your appointment.
-One of our office staff will arrive to open the office and meet you before your appointment time.
+When you arrive after hours, the office may appear to be closed.
+It is best to arrive no more than 15 minutes early for your appointment.
+One of our office staff will arrive to open the office and greet you right before your appointment time.

 Necessary X-rays will be taken with an examination and diagnosis of the problem area.
 This service is included in the booking fees that you paid for online.
 Any treatment that is recommended and it’s cost, (extraction, root canal, etc.) will be discussed first, and payment will be required at this time if you agree to proceed with the recommended treatment.

-Dental problems are often complex where more than just a single area of the mouth is not healthy.
-With most dental emergencies that we see in our office, only one specific area or tooth is causing pain, either from an active infection or inflammation.
+Dental problems can be complex and difficult to diagnose, especially when more than one area of the mouth is unhealthy.
+Most dental emergencies that we see in our office involve only a specific area or tooth that is causing pain, either from an active infection or inflammation.
 We understand that you may have more than one area of concern however it is not possible to treat the entire mouth or several areas in one emergency visit.
-Our goal is to treat the area that prompted you to make this appointment and to get you comfortable as quickly as possible.
-If there are multiple dental issues that are not causing discomfort at this time, we will recommend returning during regular office hours for a comprehensive dental evaluation and consultation on the best way to treat any other areas of concern.
+Our goal is to treat the area that prompted you to make an appointment and to get you comfortable as quickly as possible.
+If there are other dental issues that are not causing discomfort at this time, we will recommend returning during regular office hours for a comprehensive dental evaluation and consultation on the best way to treat any other areas of concern.

 Normally and is accordance with current state and federal laws regarding the dispensing of pain medications, only patients who proceed with treatment are eligible to receive prescribed pain medications.